-We put residents at the heart of our decision making.
-We reserve one place on our Group Board for a resident.
-We also have a Resident Board and seven Neighbourhood Committees for residents who would like to take on greater responsibility in shaping and improving our services.
+We also have Neighbourhood Committees covering each of the areas we work in.
+These committees are for local residents who would like to take on greater responsibility in shaping and improving our services.

-Our Neighbourhood Committees are made up of residents from across London and the South East.
+The committees are made up of residents from across London and the South East.
 Each year, they approve funding of over £300,000 from the L&Q Foundation to support local community projects.

 Around 400 residents also volunteer as ‘neighbourhood champions’, which involves them working closely with our local staff to improve the areas they live in.

 We also have resident inspectors and a range of forums that give residents the chance to share their views and help shape our services.
 The forums comprise:

 - Leaseholder Forum

 - Procurement Forum

 In addition, our annual residents’ conference, last held in March 2017, was attended by more than 100 residents from both L&Q and our merger partner, East Thames.
 The day was designed in part by residents themselves and involved workshops on communications and the future of resident involvement.